NicholasSperry/RetinaSmartCamera/notebooks/README.md

 # Notebooks
 This folder contains all of the Jupyter notebooks used in this project, including the final Retina Pipeline.
-If not other wise mentioned, the requirements and installation guidelines are the same as the ones mentioned in the `RetinaSmartCamera` Readme.
+The requirements and installation guidelines are the same as the ones mentioned in the `RetinaSmartCamera` Readme.

 ## Running the Retina Pipeline (Locally only)